jacobsternx/odin/foundations-course/foundations-course.md

 3. highlighted text with ==double equals== on both sides
 3. quote text by preceeding paragraph with right arrow
 4. to insert an article, highlight article begin and end. ==Begin== ==End==
+5. to insert a hyperlink, [The Modern JavaScript Tutorial](http://javascript.info)

 # Foundations Course
 Overview